mikependon/RepoDB/RepoDb.Documents/documentation.md

 ### EnsureOpen

 This operation is used to ensure that the current connection object is open.
 The underlying call of the method is the `IDbConnection.Open` method.
-It returns a connection object instance (self instance).
+It returns the connection object instance (self instance).

 Below is the way on how to use the operation.
 ```